dmachard/python-dnsdist-console/README.md

 ## Display dashboard

-Display dashboard for dnsdist from command line, updated every second.
+Display dashboard for dnsdist from command line.

 ```python
 from dnsdist_console import Dashboard